lumina-desktop/lumina-docs/luminaconfig.rst

-.. note:: If you make changes to any of the options, remember to click :guilabel:`Save` before exiting this utility in order to save them. |lumina| will prompt for a decision if any unsaved changes are present when attempting to navigate away from the current settings area.
+.. note:: If you make changes to any of the options, remember to click :guilabel:`Save` before exiting this utility in order to save them. |lumina| prompts for a decision if any unsaved changes are present when attempting to navigate away from the current settings area.

-The rest of this section describes the configurations that are available in each category.
+The rest of this section describes the available configurations in each category.

 .. index:: appearance, wallpaper
 .. _Appearance: